Universal Translation Services

 Thai Literature

 Thai literature has its roots in oral tradition.
-For centuries, stories and poems were passed down from generation to generation, often through song and dance.
-This oral tradition helped shape Thai literature, and many of the early works were based on folktales and legends.
+Initially, stories and poems were passed down from generation to generation, often through song and dance.
+As a result, this oral tradition helped shape Thai literature, and many of the early works were based on folktales and legends.

 As Thai literature developed, it began to incorporate elements from other cultures.
 Indian and Chinese works were particularly influential, and Buddhist scriptures also played a role.